Business Organizational Chart Template

 Develop a hierarchical guide to your organization with Miro’s business organizational chart.

 About the Business Organizational Chart template

-Organizational charts are used to map out and clarify the reporting hierarchy in a business.
-It shows the structure of the organization and relationship between various parts.
-Organizational charts are used for management, planning, or as a personnel directory.
+Business Organizational Charts are used to map out and clarify the reporting hierarchy in a business.
+It shows the structure of the organization and the relationship between various parts.
+People use organizational charts for management, planning, or as a personnel directory.

-Many businesses use an organizational chart to clarify roles and responsibilities.
+Many companies use a business organizational chart to clarify roles and responsibilities.
 Overall, organizational charts are helpful for building and designing an organizational structure that meets your business’s objectives.
 They map out relationships between staff members and teams, and show who reports to whom.
 Organizational charts empower employees to know their team members, learn about potential cross-functional collaborators, and understand who they should communicate with if they have a specific need.

-What are the different types of business organizational structures?
+What are the different types of business structure charts?

 Functional top-down - A functional, top-down organizational chart is what comes to mind when you think of the traditional business structure.
 The C-Suite sits at the top, followed by senior management, middle management, and so on.
 The chart is divided into familiar departments like IT, finance, human resources, marketing, sales, and operations.
 Teams and individuals with similar skillsets are grouped together.

 Divisional - A divisional organizational chart is used by companies that are organized along product lines or geography.
 For example, in a computer company, the divisions may consist of Hardware, Software, and so on.
 Each division then has its own divisional structure such as marketing and human resources.

 Matrix - A matrix organizational chart is for companies in which employees are divided into teams based on the product they’re working on, but they also report to a functional manager.
 These companies operate cross-functionally instead of within vertical silos.
 Many companies use a matrix organizational structure to foster collaboration and open communication.